The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Obj.md

-> [!NOTE]
-            Uninitialized properties are considered inaccessible, and thus will not be included in the array.

 ### ### Gets the properties of the given object

 _Gets the accessible non-static properties of the given object according to scope._